 Mom told stories of my great grandparents, who I never met–who eloped and ran away from Tennessee in the dead of night.
 (He was a high-tempered school master…and she was one of his students.)
 Makes you wonder, doesn’t it?

-This is my great grandmother, Josie Belle Walls McLain Martin, the daughter of the Indian boy who was stolen by the cavalry (see story below).
+This is my great grandmother, Josie Belle Walls McLain Martin, the granddaughter of the Indian boy who was stolen by the cavalry (see story below).
 In this picture she was only about 25 years old, and already getting gray hair.
 She had 4 children, very young, and her husband had been killed in a freak accident.
 She married a man with children and they had more between them, for a grand total of seventeen kids before it was all said and done!
 Mom loved her “grandma”–I did get to know her when I was very young, but she passed when I was in elementary school.

-Another story of my great-great-grandfather, a young Indian boy, who was stolen by the cavalry from his village and given to a white Presbyterian minister to raise, and “assimilate” into his family (my story One Magic Night is based on this–he finally got his happy ending).
+Another story of my great-great-great-grandfather, a young Indian boy, who was stolen by the cavalry from his village and given to a white Presbyterian minister to raise, and “assimilate” into his family (my story One Magic Night is based on this–he finally got his happy ending).
 His name was changed, and I don’t believe he ever saw his real family again, once he was adopted.

 And my dad’s grandmother, who stopped beneath the shade of a tree long enough to have her third child as she and her husband made their way to a new life in Indian Territory?
 He must have been a typical man–they stayed two nights and moved on, her with a new baby and two “stairstep” children just a little older.